KanashiiDev/discord-music-rpc/readme.md

    First, make sure the extension is installed in your browser.
 It usually appears in the window that opens when you click on the extensions icon (like a puzzle piece) next to the address bar.

 2. **Install the Application** <br>
-   [Download the latest release](https://github.com/KanashiiDev/discord-music-rpc/releases) for Windows.
+   [Download the latest release](https://github.com/KanashiiDev/discord-music-rpc/releases).
 Run the app — it will appear in your system tray.

    <b>Important:</b> If you run Discord as an administrator, you must also run Discord Music RPC as an administrator.
 Otherwise, it will not function properly.